lukasturcani/molder/readme.rst

 .. image:: pictures/desktop_request.png

 How it works.
 =============

 On loading the website the user is asked to give a username.
-This allows the user to pick up from where they left off on a machine.
+This allows the user to pick up from where they left off on a different machine.
+For each user, the server creates a folder with the same name.
-For each user the server creates a folder with the same name.
 In this folder two files are held for each user.
 The first, ``history.json``, stores the InChI keys of molecules previously seen by the user in an array.
-The second, ``opinions.json``, stores the rating the user gave to a molecule.
+The second, ``opinions.json``, stores the ratings the user gave to molecules.
 The storage is done in a dictionary where the key is the InChI of the molecule and value corresponds to the button pressed.

 When the user presses a button a request is sent to the server.
 The request delivers the molecule and button pressed.
 A server-side Python script, ``next_mol.cgi``, stores this data in ``opinions.json`` in the user's directory.
 The script then selects the next molecule in ``database.json`` to be shown to the user.
-Modifications to this script need to be done if the order or algorithm through which molecules are presented to users is to be changed.
-See the script itself for more details.
+This script needs to be modified if the order or algorithm through which molecules are presented to users is to be changed.
+See the ``next_mol.cgi`` for more details.

 Files.
 ======